General Plan Amendments

 Major General Plan Amendments

 Arizona State Statute defines a major amendment as a proposal that results in a substantial alteration of the municipality's land use mixture or balance, as established in the city's General Plan land use element.
-Each city is required to establish its own criteria for what constitutes major and non- major (minor) General Plan amendments.
+Each city is required to establish its own criteria for what constitutes major and minor General Plan amendments.

-Arizona State Law requires that all requests for Major General Plan Amendments be presented at a single public hearing during the calendar year in which the proposal is made.
-Therefore one City Council hearing is designated each calendar year to consider these applications.
+Arizona State Law requires that all requests for Major General Plan Amendments be presented at a public hearing within 12 months of when a proposal is made.
 The amendment process involves a review and notification process, and requires two (2) separate Planning Commission hearings before going to the City Council for final approval or denial.
 A two-thirds majority vote of the City Council is needed to approve a Major General Plan Amendment.

 - Criteria for a Major General Plan Amendment (PDF)